Family member is responsible for notifying the State Department

 Overseas Citizens Services (Emergency)

-4 to 6 months for CRDA; 4 to 8 weeks for certified copy requests
+4 to 6 months for CRDA issuance; 4 to 8 weeks for certified copy requests after receipt (mailing time of up to 4 weeks not included)

 When someone dies, the U.S. Department of State (State Department) must be notified.
-The local authorities or U.S. embassy/consulate is responsible for notifying the State Department.
+The family member is responsible for notifying the State Department.

 Notification deadline: As soon as possible; CRDA processing takes 4 to 6 months.